 Recently I've purchased a Chanel bag mini flap from a private seller.
 The bag didn't have the serial number (as seller stated, she took the bag to dry cleaning and the serial sticker fell off).

-I also had an authentic Chanel mini square at home.
+I also had an authentic Chanel bag mini flap at home.
 As soon as I receive a new bag I'm gonna sell and I'm not sure whether it's authentic, I usually authenticate it via Entrupy.

 Can you tell which Chanel Mini Square is real and which is a replica?

 Now let's practice the authentication and understand why the beige caviar Chanel bag mini flap doesn't look real at all.

 Chanel mini flap bag is available in two versions, Rectangular and Square.
 You can learn more on Chanel flap sizes in our article here.

 Authenticating Chanel Flap Bag by Its Serial Number

 Serials are the most important part of the bag when it comes to authentication.
 Just by looking at the serial you may know that the bag isn't real.

 However, when a serial number is missing, giving a verdict becomes harder.

 We won't examine the serial as one of the purses doesn't have a serial number.
 The absence of serial is not normal, however, it's not a 100% giveaway.
 A lot of authentic vintage Chanel bags don't have a serial cause at some point the inside was treated with a cleanser or it was stored in a place that has too much moisture.
 The sticker glue on authentic Chanel bags is very good but it can fall apart during dry cleaning.